The Emotional Horsemanship Team

-Read below to get to know my horses, and my gradually expanding herd.
+Read below to get to know the EH horses, and the gradually expanding herd.

 For four years I have kept my eyes peeled for a young horse.
 There have been a many lovely young horses I have optioned and came close many times to making a decision.
 But the timing was off, or the situation didn't feel right.